daullmer/tic-tac-toe/src/Readme.md

 | 8         | 7, 8, 9                | horizontal row 3 |

 The numbers were chosen to make getting the winner from the array easy.

+# AI
+The one player mode uses a stupid AI which simply chooses a random cell using the Rars random syscall.
+If the cell is already occupied, the syscall is repeated until a not-occupied cell is found.